 Braam Pretorius

-Braam Pretorius is a seasoned business executive from Pretoria, South Africa, with extensive experience in commercial leadership and sales.
+Braam Pretorius is a business executive from Pretoria, South Africa, with experience in commercial leadership and sales.
 Beyond his professional pursuits, Braam is deeply passionate about off-grid living and nature conservation.
 At his plot in Kromdraai, Limpopo, he has transformed a wild piece of land into a self-sustaining haven, embodying his commitment to the outdoors and sustainable practices.
-When he's not managing ventures or building projects, Braam spends time with his family and enjoys writing stories that explore futuristic themes and the beauty of natural landscapes.
+When he's not managing ventures or building off-grid projects, Braam spends time with his family and enjoys writing stories that explore futuristic themes and the beauty of natural landscapes.

 Books